ItsMCB/CommunityGuides/contributing.md

 ## Becoming A Writer

 If you have a topic you'd like to write about, please first discuss it via an issue with the " I want to write about a topic" template.
 Expect to get a reply about your topic.
 This could be either be asking for more information, denial, or \(most likely\) approval.

+You'll then be asked to create a fork of the repository.
+The fork is where you'll be comitting your changes to.
+Once you feel like you've completed the topic, create a pull request.
+If all goes well, your PR will be merged, resulting it in instantly going live on this repo and Vexelosity website.

 ## Proposing Changes

-If you think something is wrong with preexisting writing, such as information not being clear or needing to be updated, create a PR.
+If you think something is wrong with preexisting writing, such as missing information or something needing to be updated, please create a PR.

 ## Requesting Topics